m-wrona/scala-samples/README.md

 Church encoding is a means of representing data and operators in the lambda calculus.

-b) Peano numbers with basic arithmetic:
+b) Peano numbers with basic arithmetic

 Peano numbers are a simple way of representing the natural numbers using only a zero value and a successor function.

+c) HList (heterogenous lists) whose length and element types are known at compile-time.

 ### Type classes (`com.mwronski.typeclass`)